Home

 Types of CMS

 Content management systems can be divided into many different kinds, for several different purposes.
 Firstly, there are website CMS and non-website CMS.
 The former are designed to serve content on the Internet, the latter to contain and organise an enterprise's information in a private environment.
-Here, we are only concerned with website CMS.
+Here, we are only concerned with website CMS, shortened sometimes to WCMS.

 The next division is between the various classes of function, for example: